arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 ---
-title: 'Integrate Arduino Opta with Ignition HMI through OPC-UA'
+title: 'Integrate Arduino Opta with Ignition HMI Through OPC-UA'
 difficulty: advanced
 description: "This application note explains how to monitor voltage levels using the Arduino Opta™, the Open Platform Communications Unified Architecture (OPC-UA) protocol, and the Ignition platform.
 The Ignition platform provides a Human-Machine Interface (HMI) designed to analyze an Opta™ analog input and display the status of indicator lights."
 tags: